-I spent two months in this pocket of the world, where the internet was horrible at best.
-So I apologize for my extreme delay in creating this blog post.
-In my two months I spent a total of 13 days camping in the actual jungle.
+I spent two months in this part of the world, where the internet was horrible at best.
+So, I apologize for extreme delay in creating this blog post.
+In my two months in Rurrenabaque, I spent a total of 13 days camping in the actual jungle.
 First I went for 5 days, and after a few days of resting and recovering, I went back for 8 more.

 When I was not deep in the wild jungle camping, being eaten alive by mosquitos and sandflies, sweating from heat, wet from rain, and just generally surviving – I was in the town of Rurrenabaque, relaxing by the pool and making wonderful friends.

-FOOD: The food in Bolivia is not famous for being particularly wonderful.
-So visitors in Rurre are typically pleasantly surprised to find that the food in this town is significantly better than most other parts of the country that tourists frequent.
-I am a vegetarian, and had incredible meals here.
+So, you’re hungry?
+The food in Bolivia is not famous for being particularly wonderful.
+So, visitors in Rurre are usually pleasantly surprised to find that the food in this town is significantly better than most other parts of the country that tourists frequent.
+I am a vegetarian, and had incredible meals in Rurrenabaque.
 The meat and fish eaters also seemed equally happy.